Updated 24 June

 - Upcoming ERC Advanced Grants call

-Furthermore, many priority research initiatives focused on COVID-19/Coronavirus have been launched recently:
+Furthermore, many priority research initiatives focused on COVID-19/Coronavirus are launched:

 Remote support for researchers is reinforced: